dev-juju/flutter_google_maps_webservices/CONTRIBUTING.md

   ```sh
      cd flutter_google_maps_webservices
   ```
-- Add an upstream to the original repo, so that you can fetch updates to the library from the master repository and not your clone:
+- Add an upstream to the original repo, so that you can fetch updates to the library from the main repository and not your clone:
   ```sh
       git remote add upstream git@github.com:dev-juju/flutter_google_maps_webservices.git
   ```